SnoopJ/playground/python/pdb/FIFO_input_debugger/README.md

 ## Description

-Based on a question asked in #python on Libera.chat on 10 Dec 2022 about debugging a program that reads from stdin, meaning that normal usage of pdb gets mixed up with the program's input.
+Based on a question asked in `#python` on Libera.chat on 10 Dec 2022 about debugging a program that reads from `stdin`, meaning that normal usage of `pdb` gets mixed up with the program's input.

-Ideally, the program could be re-written to take its input from a file, freeing up stdin for pdb's usage, or the user could rely on a debugging tool with a "remote debugging" feature [1].
-But the question got me curious how pdb could be cajoled into taking its input from somewhere other than sys.stdin
+Ideally, the program could be re-written to take its input from a file, freeing up `stdin` for `pdb`'s usage, or the user could rely on a debugging tool with a "remote debugging" feature (e.g. [pudb](https://documen.tician.de/pudb/starting.html#remote-debugging), my personal preference).
+But the question got me curious how `pdb` could be cajoled into taking its input from somewhere other than `sys.stdin`

 With kudos to StackOverflow user dmoreno for an answer that got me started: https://stackoverflow.com/a/26975795

-[1] pudb, my preferred debugger, has such a feature: https://documen.tician.de/pudb/starting.html#remote-debugging

 ## Usage